openstack/openstack-manuals/doc/doc-contrib-guide/source/quickstart/developers.rst

   ask you to create a blueprint and specification for the change.
 If you are unsure whether your change will require a blueprint or specification, ask on the mailing list for guidance.
-* If you want to create a new Installation Tutorial for your big tent project, see :doc:`../project-install-guide`.
+* If you want to create a new Installation Guide for your big tent project, see :doc:`../project-install-guide`.
 * Remember, you can always contact the documentation team through our mailing list, or on IRC.